 - Roasted cauliflower (or other roasted veggies): you won’t believe how easy and good this can be!
 Cut into bite size pieces, add a little olive oil, salt and pepper (and other favorite seasonings!) and roast for 20-25 minutes.
 Recipe to check out: Curry Roasted Cauliflower & Carrots or Broccoli Poppers.

 As you can see, there is no excuse for being stuck without good snack options!
 For even more ideas, go to the Snack Ideas on the Eat REAL America website.
 We hope this makes it a little easier to make smart REAL food choices when you need a snack, whether at home or on the go.

 Do you have great-tasting REAL food snack ideas that make your life easier?

-We would love to hear from you!
 Please let us know so we can share with other Eat REAL America members!